 Dominican Republic Hostel – Help Required

 - The role isn’t rocket science, the work’s not crazily demanding and we don’t expect any specific experience.
-What we do want is someone who is happy to muck in with a few different things, help us stay organised and be nice to our guests and to our team.
+What we do want is someone happy to muck in with a few different things, help us stay organized and be nice to our guests and our team.

 - Our guests are generally English speaking but Spanish is useful and other languages would be a plus.

-- We have a team of 4-5 volunteers at a time, two owners on site, a security guard, cleaner and three dogs.
-We all work together to create a safe and clean place where our guests and us get to have a good time.
+- We have a team of 4-5 volunteers at a time, two owners on site, a security guard, cleaner, and three dogs.
+We all work together to create a safe and clean place where our guests and we get to have a good time.

-- Our volunteers work shifts to covering our front desk and bar area.
-On shift you’ll be expected to check in/check out guests, look after a pretty simple bar, keep an eye on the hostel in general and point guests in the right direction when they need information about the area (See not rocket science).
+- Our volunteers work shifts to cover our front desk and bar area.
+On-shift you’ll check in/check out guests, look after a pretty simple bar, keep an eye on the hostel in general, and point guests in the right direction when they need information about the area (See?
+No rocket science 🙂 ).

-- From time to time you might be asked to do something else.
-Help with the cleaning on a day the cleaners not there, muck in with making staff meals or help run a themed night for our guests.
+- From time to time you might do something else.
+Help with the cleaning on a day the cleaners are not there, muck in with making staff meals, or help run a themed night for our guests.